Step by Step (2002 film)

 Step by Step or Un honnête commerçant is a 2002 Belgium comedy - thriller film directed by Philippe Blasband.

 Plot

-The police question Hubert Verkamen, suspected of killing his entire family.
-This one may well stand as an honest merchant, the cops know well that he is nothing but a dangerous drug dealer.
-Having never managed to wedge him, they rejoiced to finally have the opportunity to stop him and try by all means to make him talk, to have to wear.
-But nothing work, handling is not where it was expected.
+The police question Hubert Verkamen, suspected of having killed an entire family.
+Despite presenting himself as an honest merchant, the cops know perfectly well that he is nothing but a dangerous drug dealer.
+Having never succeeded in catching him, they rejoice at finally having the opportunity to arrest him and try every means to make him talk, to wear him down.
+But nothing works; the manipulation is not where it was expected.